 Did you know that more than 70 percent of SUNY Erie’s students receive financial aid?

 You can begin the process of applying for financial aid by completing a FAFSA.
 Applying early increases your chances of receiving aid.
 We also offer many scholarship opportunities through the SUNY Erie Foundation.

 A complete breakdown of costs associated with attendance can be found on our Tuition & Fees page.

 SUNY Erie is now placing students based on their previous academic achievements.
-This includes high school transcripts, and TASC/GED exam scores.
+This includes High School GPA and TASC/GED exam scores.
 Please submit your transcripts during your Admissions application process.

 View the Course Placement Chart.

 Who Requires a Placement Test?